lerina/lerina.github.io/html/lrn/text/poems.md

 #### The way of the Malagasy

 ```
+Happiness is not an outcome; its a process.
 The unskilled long for  *The Pursuit of happiness*,
 The wise enjoy  *The happiness of pursuit*.
 ```